Samsung Galaxy F34 5G With 6,000mAh Battery Debuts in India at This Price

 Samsung Galaxy F34 5G price in India, availability

 The 6GB + 128GB variant of the Galaxy F34 5G is marked in India at Rs.
 18,999, while the 8GB + 128GB option is priced at Rs.
 20,999.
-The phone is currently available for pre-orders through Flipkart and it lists the earliest delivery date of the handset as August 12.
+The phone is currently available for pre-orders through Flipkart, the official Samsung website and at select retail stores.
+It will be open for sale starting August 11.

 ICICI Bank Credit Card holders can access a no-cost EMI plan starting at Rs.
 2,111 during the purchase of the phone.
 Several customers may also be eligible for Instant Discounts up to Rs.
 1,000 if they use ICICI or Kotak Bank cards.
 There are many other bank offers that you can avail of if certain conditions are met.